MonicaSivashankar/ml6-coding-challenge/README.md

 In order to do so you will need to create a [Google Cloud account](https://cloud.google.com/).
 You will need a credit card for this, but you'll get [free credit from Google](https://cloud.google.com/free/docs/gcp-free-tier/#free-trial) to run your Vertex AI instance. **Note:** if you are not eligible for the free trial please reach out to us as you are responsible for the costs associated with the project.

-Once you've created your Google Cloud account, you'll need to deploy your model on a project you've created.
-You can follow a [Google Guide](https://cloud.google.com/ai-platform/prediction/docs/deploying-models#deploy_models_and_versions) for this.
-Make sure to deploy the model using Tensorflow 2.9 and we advise to use **`europe-west1` as the regional endpoint** if available.
+Once you've created your Google Cloud account, you'll need to import your model into Vertex AI using this [guide](https://cloud.google.com/vertex-ai/docs/model-registry/import-model).
+Next, you'll have to deploy your model to an endpoint.
+For this, you can follow this [guide](https://cloud.google.com/vertex-ai/docs/text-data/classification/get-predictions#deploy_a_model_to_an_endpoint).
+Make sure to deploy the model using Tensorflow 2.9 and we advice to use **`europe-west1` as the regional endpoint** if available.
 Note that the region of the bucket should correspond to the region of the model.

 ## Checking your Deployed Model